rtCamp/rtMedia/readme.txt

 > **Important Update**
 >
-> If you are looking for more features, 1-on-1 support, please consider [rtMedia-PRO](https://rtcamp.com/store/rtmedia-pro/?utm_source=readme&utm_medium=plugin&utm_campaign=buddypress-media).
+> If you are looking for more features and 1-on-1 support, please consider [rtMedia-PRO](https://rtcamp.com/store/rtmedia-pro/?utm_source=readme&utm_medium=plugin&utm_campaign=buddypress-media).
 >
 > [rtMedia-PRO](https://rtcamp.com/store/rtmedia-pro/?utm_source=readme&utm_medium=plugin&utm_campaign=buddypress-media) is premiun & open-source (and of-course GPL too).

-rtMedia is **only** complete media solution for WordPress, BuddyPress and bbPress.
+rtMedia is the **only** complete media solution for WordPress, BuddyPress and bbPress.

 Built with a mobile-first approach, it works on mobile/tablet devices (like iPhone/iPad, Android).

 = Live Demos =

-In case you are in hurry, you can skip the long list of features in subsequent sections and just explore live demos!
+If you're in a hurry, you can skip the long list of features in subsequent sections and just explore live demos!

 * [rtMedia Demo](http://demo.rtcamp.com/rtmedia/?utm_source=readme&utm_medium=plugin&utm_campaign=buddypress-media)
 * [rtMedia with Kaltura Add-on](http://demo.rtcamp.com/rtmedia-kaltura/?utm_source=readme&utm_medium=plugin&utm_campaign=buddypress-media) (Uses Kaltura.com account for video conversion)